approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

     <img src="readme-images/app-startup.png" width="256" title="Shapes App Startup">
 </p>

-Click on the `Hello` button and you should see this:
+Press the `Hello` button and you should see this:

 <p>
     <img src="readme-images/hello-okay.png" width="256" title="Hello Okay">